bkarst/mindfuleye-next/content/surveys/first-grade.md

 The respondent of this survey is a first-grade parent.
 The goal of this survey is to spur accountability for the parent and encourage the parent to be involved in their child's education and report any instances of inappropriate teachings by the school.

+## Instructions

+Please answer all questions honestly.
+For multiple-choice questions, select the option that best fits your view.
+If a question doesn't apply or you don't know, feel free to select "I don't know" or skip it.
+At the end, you'll have a chance to reflect on your own involvement and suggest improvements.

 ## Communication About School

 **My child seems happy and well-adjusted at school.**